David27XG/Train-Problems/README.md

 # Train-Problems
 Python Trains Problems test.

+You must picture a graph.
+Use the following links for ideas. https://www.tutorialspoint.com/python/python_graphs.htm  or https://www.python-course.eu/graphs_python.php

 Many towns in Kiwiland use a railroad service and they need information about the routes.

 The edge represent the distance between 2 towns.